yuuyanagata/CPLkit/README.md

 k_{\mathrm r}(\mathrm{ns}^{-1}) = 6.67 \times 10^{4} \frac{f}{\lambda^{2}(\mathrm{nm})}
 ```

-where `f` is the oscillator strength reported by Gaussian TD-DFT and `了` is the transition wavelength in nm written to the same CSV row.
+where `f` is the oscillator strength reported by Gaussian TD-DFT and `λ` is the transition wavelength in nm written to the same CSV row.
 This expression corresponds to the Einstein spontaneous emission rate in a practical wavelength based form.

 ## Main command-line options